apache/spark/docs/tutorial.rst

 running your bash command and printing the result.

-Note that the ``airflow tasks test`` command runs task instances locally, outputs their log to stdout (on screen), doesn't bother with dependencies, and doesn't communicate state (running, success, failed, ...) to the database.
+Note that the ``airflow tasks test`` command runs task instances locally, outputs their log to stdout (on screen), does not bother with dependencies, and does not communicate state (running, success, failed, ...) to the database.
 It simply allows testing a single task instance.

 The same applies to ``airflow dags test [dag_id] [execution_date]``, but on a DAG level.
 It performs a single